Chorus: a Programming Framework for Building Scalable Differential Privacy Mechanisms: Evaluation

-\system enables the first empirical study of the \emph{utility} of many differential privacy mechanisms on a real-world query workload.
-This experiment reveals innate trends of each mechanism on a common database and query workload.
-For each differential privacy mechanism, this experiment reports the relative magnitude of error added to results of its supported query set.
-We present the results as a function of query sample size, discussed below.
+We also measured the ability of some of the mechanisms we have implemented with \system to produce accurate differentially private results for queries in our corpus, primarily as a study of whether or not differential privacy is a good fit for these queries. {\revisioncolor These mechanisms were previously proposed, and their accuracy properties were previously known.
+Our experimental results confirm existing knowledge using real-world queries and data.}

+For this experiment, we used the elastic sensitivity and restricted sensitivity mechanisms described earlier.
+Evaluating the utility of more complicated mechanisms would require re-formulating the queries in our corpus with the help of the original analyst.
+All of these mechanisms have been previously evaluated on synthetic query workloads, and their ability to improve utility is well-understood; as we gain experience with practical deployments, analysts will begin to adopt these mechanisms and re-formulate their queries.

-\paragraph{Experiment Setup.} We use the same setup described in the previous section to evaluate the utility of Elastic Sensitivity, Restricted Sensitivity, and Sample \& Aggregate.
-As described in Section~\ref{sec:weighted-pinq}, WPINQ's output is a differentially private statistic used as input to a post-processing step, rather than an answer to the query posed, so we do not measure WPINQ's utility.
+\paragraph{Experiment Setup.} We use the same setup described in the previous section.
 For each query, we set the privacy budget $\epsilon=0.1$ for all mechanisms.
-For Elastic Sensitivity, we set $\delta = n^{-\epsilon \ln n}$ (where $n$ is the database size), following Dwork and Lei~\cite{dwork2009differential}.
-For Sample \& Aggregate, we set the number of subsamples $\ell = n^{0.4}$, following Mohan et al.~\cite{mohan2012gupt}.
+For Elastic Sensitivity, we set $\delta = \frac{1}{n^2}$ (where $n$ is the database size).

-We ran each intrinsically private query 10 times on the database and report the median relative error across these executions.
+We ran each query 10 times on the database and report the median relative error across these executions.
 For each run we report the relative error as the percentage difference between the differentially private result and the original non-private result.
 Consistent with previous evaluations of differential privacy~\cite{DBLP:conf/sigmod/HayMMCZ16} we report error as a proxy for utility since data analysts are primarily concerned with accuracy of results.

-If a query returns multiple rows (e.g., histogram queries) we calculate the mean error across all histogram bins.
-If the query returns multiple columns we treat each output column independently since noise is applied separately to every column.

 \paragraph{Query Sample Size.} Our corpus includes queries covering a broad spectrum of use cases, from highly selective analytics (e.g., trips in San Francisco completed in the past hour) to statistics of large populations (e.g., all trips in the US).
 Differential privacy generally requires the addition of more noise to highly selective queries than to queries over large populations, since the influence of any individual's data diminishes as population size increases.
 Consequently, a query's selectivity is important for interpreting the relative error introduced by differential privacy.
 To measure the selectivity we calculate the \emph{sample size} of every aggregation function in the original query, which represents the number of input records to which the function was applied.